Sherbir Panag

 Overview of Practice

-Sherbir is a Senior Fellow at the Wharton School’s Carol and Lawrence Zicklin Center for Business Ethics Research and is a member of Cornell University’s – Meridian 180.
-He regularly lectures and writes on subjects on the subject of white-collar crime, compliance and business ethics.
+Sherbir is a member of the Entrepreneurs Organisation where he serves on the board of the Gurgaon chapter and a Senior Fellow at the Wharton School’s Carol and Lawrence Zicklin Center for Business Ethics Research.
+He regularly lectures and writes on the corporate governance and business ethics.

 Professional Listings